intel/cc-oci-runtime/documentation/Installing-Clear-Containers-on-Fedora.md

 $ sudo dnf install cc-oci-runtime linux-container
 ```

-## Install docker
+## Install Docker

-This step is optional and required only in the case where docker is not installed
+This step is optional and only required in case Docker is not
-on the system, or the explicitly supported version of docker is required.
+installed on the system or an specific version of Docker is
+required.

-Follow one of the two options below:
+Execute the commands for only one of the two following options.

-### Option 1) Docker 1.12.1 (for compatibility with Swarm)
+### Option 1) Docker 1.12.1 compatible with Swarm

-Docker 1.12.1 is not available in Fedora 25, so we will pull from the Fedora 24 repository:
+Docker 1.12.1 is not available in Fedora 25.
+Therefore, pull from the Fedora 24 repository:

 ```
 $ sudo dnf config-manager --add-repo \